UV-1999/uv-1999.github.io/notes/physics/quantum.md

 # Quantum Physics

+## Mathematical Framework of Quantum Mechanics
+In classical physics, physical quantities have following important features:
+1. Single-valued
+2. Deterministic
+3. Evolve continuously
-In Classical physics, quantities are single valued and evolve continuously hence it is reasonable to model them by continuous functions.
-(Deterministic)
+Hence it is reasonable to model them as continuous functions.

+In the Lagrangian formulation of classical mechanics, all the physical knowledge about the system is incoded in this Lagrangian functional.

+$$\mathcal{L} = \mathcal{L}(t, q(t), \dot{q(t)} $$

-In Quantum physics, quantities can NOT be single valued (Probabilistic) and can evolve discreetly.
-How to model these properties?
+In Quantum physics, quantities are not always be single-valued but evolve discreetly in a probabilistic nature.
+How to model these quantum properties?

 We need a mathematical object that can take the values of the quantity, and since each value has a probability, the mathematical object must tell us the probability of each of those values.